AIforMS/UPC-Pytorch/README.md

 ## Introduction
 This repository is the Pytorch implementation of "Uncertainty-aware Pseudo-label and Consistency for Semi-supervised Medical Image Segmentationh"

-Our paper and code will be release soon.

 ## Requirements
 We implemented our experiment on the super parallel computer system of Guangxi University.
 The specific configuration is as follows:
 * Centos 7.4